atakanbodur/LogFiltering-MongoDB-Vert.x/README.md

     dataToBeFilteredFor.add("company");
     dataToBeFilteredFor.add("statusCode");

-Then, I created an `analyse()` function to both serve the purpose of creating the statistics and the info field.
+Then, I created an `analyze()` function to both serve the purpose of creating the statistics and the info field.
 The `read()` method sends its results to this function in a JSONArray and it handles it with:

     for (int i = 0; i < dbResults.size(); i++) {
       avgProcessTime += Integer.parseInt(dbResults.getJsonObject(i).getString("processTimeMS"));